binarybottle/optimize_layouts/keyboards/tests/README_tests.md

 sbatch --export=BATCH_NUM=0 --array=0 slurm_batchmaking.sh
 # Move configs back to output/tests/
 mv output/configs output/tests/configs1_assign_1_3_14_per_8160_files

+# TEST RESULT: Would not complete within 10 hours (see above)
+# (Each config file would have to complete within 10 hours
+# not to exceed the allocated 75K compute-hours)

 #———————————————————————————————————————————————————————————————————————————————
 # Arrange 'e' in 2 keys, next 4 letters in 16 keys, next 13 in remaining 18 keys